UnitedHealthcare Donates $1 Mi - GuruFocus.com

-UnitedHealthcare, a UnitedHealth Group (NYSE: UNH) company, is awarding $1 million in Empowering+Health grants to six community-based organizations in Georgia to expand access to care and address the social determinants of health for uninsured individuals and underserved communities.
+UnitedHealthcare, a UnitedHealth Group (NYSE: UNH) company, is awarding $1 million in Empowering+Health grants to five community-based organizations in Michigan to expand access to care and address the social determinants of health for uninsured individuals and underserved communities.

 In total, UnitedHealthcare is donating $11 million in grants through its Empowering Health program across 11 states.
 The grants will assist individuals and families experiencing challenges from food insecurity, social isolation and behavioral health issues, and support local health promotion and health literacy efforts.

-- Partnership+for+Southern+Equity, statewide – $95,000 to support the Just Health Academy by providing health equity trainings to health organizations, and personnel and technical assistance to implement embedded health equity practices.
+- The+Children%26rsquo%3Bs+Center, Detroit – $125,000 to support the Real-Life Learning Program, which works with children diagnosed with at least one childhood mental disorder of emotional disturbance, mental illness or intellectual developmental disability.

-- Atlanta+Regional+Commission, Atlanta – $75,000 to address social isolation of older adults living in affordable housing by providing socialization activities and behavioral health coaching.
+- Detroit+Area+Agency+on+Aging – $125,000 to support the Grocery Delivery Program, which purchases nutritious groceries and delivers prescriptions to homebound seniors.

-“Social and economic factors have a profound impact on achieving and maintaining good health,” said Michael Minor, CEO for UnitedHealthcare’s Medicaid operations in Georgia.
-“Through our Empowering Health grants and local outreach efforts from UnitedHealthcare, we’re working with local organizations in the state to provide Georgia residents with an interconnected system of clinical and social services that can produce better health outcomes and make the health system work better for everyone.”
+“Social and economic factors have a profound impact on achieving and maintaining good health,” said Dennis Mouras, CEO, UnitedHealthcare Community Plan of Michigan.
+“Through our Empowering Health grants and local outreach efforts from UnitedHealthcare, we’re working with local organizations in the state to provide Michigan residents with an interconnected system of clinical and social services that can produce better health outcomes and make the health system work better for everyone.”

 According to the American Journal of Preventive Medicine, approximately 80% of what influences a person’s health relates to nonmedical issues, such as food, housing, transportation and the financial means to pay for basic daily needs.
 The COVID-19 pandemic has caused additional social and economic challenges that continue to affect healthy behaviors and exacerbate health disparities.